A Guide on How To Safely Go Diving In Strong Currents

 A strong rip current can occur near man-made constructions as well which pose as an obstacle for the water, like jetties and piers.

 Since rip currents are formed by waves, beaches that do not have breaking waves do not have rip currents.

-If the rip current is strong enough and localized, it can carry out an unwary swimmer into the sea.
+If the rip current at a dive site is strong enough and localized, it can carry out an unwary swimmer into the sea.
 The current can move 0.3 to 0.6 meters in a second, but strong ones can move objects as far as 1.6 meters per second.
 This means that even Michael Phelps will find himself being swept out into the sea in a rip current.

 Another dangerous thing about rip currents is that they can speed up in a very short time, so an adult standing on the shore will have a hard time staying in place.

 If you find yourself in an unexpected current that you cannot fight against, try to follow these steps:

 Go With the Flow: If the current is powerful and has already carried you far away from your buddies, don’t try to fight it or try to swim against the current.
 A speed that is over two knots is far more powerful than what an experienced scuba diver or even an Olympic swimmer can swim against.
 So instead of working to swim against the current, ride it out.

 Most flows lose their strength when they go far out or deeper into the ocean.
 Once you feel it weaken, try to swim horizontally out of it.
 Most currents are quite localized, so even moving out just a few meters can help you escape from it.